firstbatchxyz/dria-blog/docs/README.md

 Dria enables you to create pipelines in which the AI can search for grounding in the web or siloed APIs, allowing you to create diverse synthetic data with real-life distribution.

-#### Decentralization

-_Dria’s primary objective is to leverage decentralization to obtain state-of-the-art synthesized data._

-**What does leveraging decentralization mean?**

-Creating value for AI that can be obtained through decentralization.

-- Unbounded access to web based grounding
-- Hyper parallelization of inference
-- Ensemble outputs from diverse models
-- Ability to include human diversity
-- Creating economic value

 [Get Started](installation.md)

 [Run a Node](node.md)